A hyperbolic model for two-layer thin film flow with a perfectly soluble anti-surfactant: Introduction

 In this paper, we consider such a thin film flow model accounting for an anti-surfactant solute.
-In the first part of the article, we formulate a one-dimensional lubrication approximation for the evolution of the two-layer thin film flow with anti-surfactant solute.
-For the full-dimensional two-phase flow, we start with two immiscible, incompressible, and viscous fluids lying on top of each other on a solid substrate.
-One representative example of such two-layer flows is a layer of oil lying over a water layer.
-Based on the full Navier-Stokes equations and the surfactant transport equations, we derive the evolution equations for film thickness, surface concentration and bulk concentration in each phase using the thin film approximation.
-Moreover, by assuming that the solute is perfectly soluble and capillarity and diffusion effects are negligible we obtain a novel ($4\times 4$)-system of reduced first-order conservation laws in terms of the dimensionless film thickness in the lower and the upper layer, and the corresponding concentration gradients, see \eqref{eq: Main_system} in Section \ref{sec: 4}.
-In the case of only one layer of thin film, this system collapses to system \eqref{eq: temple}.
-It possesses quite similar properties to a Temple-class type system as it can be decoupled along its Riemann invariants and has a semi-triangular structure.
-However, it still does not belong to the Temple class in contrast to its one-phase counterpart because the relations for shock and rarefaction waves in the second characteristic field differ from each other.
-This makes the solution theory more complicated than for its one-phase counterpart.
-Nevertheless, we show that the reduced system is strictly hyperbolic in a subset of the state space with positive concentration gradients.
+In the first part of the article, we formulate a one-dimensional lubrication approximation for the evolution of the two-layer thin film flow with a perfectly soluble anti-surfactant solute.
+For the full-dimensional two-layer flow, we start with two immiscible, incompressible, and viscous fluids lying on top of each other on a solid substrate.
+One representative example of such two-layer flows is a layer of water lying over an oil layer.
+Based on the full Navier-Stokes equations and the surfactant transport equations, we derive as first main result the evolution equations for film thickness and bulk concentration in each layer using the thin film approximation for a selected flow regime.
+This leads to a fourth-order system of governing equations that generalizes previously found descriptions, e.g.~for one-layer configurations as in \cite{conn2016fluid}.
+Moreover, by assuming that the capillarity and diffusion effects are negligible, we obtain as the second main result a novel reduced ($4\times 4$)-system of first-order conservation laws in terms of the dimensionless film thickness in the lower and the upper layer and the corresponding concentration gradients, see \eqref{eq: Main_system} in Section \ref{sec: 3}.
+We show that the reduced system is strictly hyperbolic in a subset of the state space with positive concentration gradients.
+We consider this property to be essential also for the well-posedness of the system with finite capillarity and diffusion numbers.
+In the case of only one thin film layer, the system \eqref{eq: Main_system} collapses to system \eqref{eq: temple}.\\ The reduced system \eqref{eq: Main_system} has a remarkable structure.
+It almost belongs to the Temple class, for which exact Riemann solvers are known, and global existence of solutions has been achieved \cite{bressan2000convergence, MR892021}.
+Our novel system has properties quite similar to a Temple-class system, as it can be decoupled along its Riemann invariants and also has a semi-triangular structure.
+However, it still does not belong to the Temple class because the relations for shock and rarefaction waves in the second characteristic field differ from each other and are not represented by straight lines in the state space.
+This makes the solution theory more complicated than its one-layer counterpart.
+Also, the family of Lax curves is more intricate in the two-layer case, and requires the solution of nonlinear algebraic relations.
+In the one-layer system, the Lax curves can be connected with each other in an affine manner, which is not the case here.